-Our organic almond milk gets its rich, delicious flavor from the heirloom variety nuts we source from Europe.
+Our organic almond milk gets its rich, delicious flavor from the heirloom variety nuts we source from farms that use regenerative practices.
 These farms are operated by a cooperative of small family farmers, and they use dry farming techniques (among other regenerative practices).
 So what's dry farming, and why does it matter?

 Our current commercial farming methods have us on a collision course with environmental disaster.
 By the year 2030, half of the world's population will be experiencing water scarcity, displacing up to 700 million people.

 In the United States, aquifers across the nation from Washington State to Texas are drying up, with some crucial water stores due to be depleted within the decade.
 With climate change bringing about a prolonged period of drought in North America, it's a very good time to be adapting to the increasingly arid future that's already on its way.

 Dry farming isn't new.
 It was a mainstream method of food production for thousands of years in the American West.
 It's defined as "the cultivation of crops without irrigation in regions of limited moisture, typically less than 20" of precipitation annually."